7 Ways to Save Money & Time on Public Transport in Singapore

 Singaporeans complain about MRT breakdowns all the time, but the truth is that we’re a lucky bunch.
 Objectively speaking, the Singapore public transport system is reasonably efficient.
-Try taking the BTS in Bangkok and you’ll have a newfound appreciation for SMRT.
+Try taking the trains and buses in Bangkok and you’ll have a newfound appreciation for our transportation network.

-It’s also pretty affordable.
-(Not that this is going to stop us from grumbling about how often we have to top up our EZ-Link cards, of course.)
+It’s also pretty affordable, even with the recently announced 7% fare hike.
+(Not that this is going to stop us from grumbling about it, of course.)
 That said, there are a few ways you can shave either time or money off your commute:

 1. Tap into the MRT before 7:45am

 Taking the train during morning pre-peak hours used to be free, but even though that policy has been scrapped, you can still benefit from rising early.

 Tapping in before 7.45am will earn you $0.50 off your MRT fares.
 If your ride costs under $0.50, it’s free!

 Here’s an example taken from the Public Transport Council site.
 For a commuter who taps in at Jurong East and taps out at Bishan before 7.45, this is how much he will pay as compared to other peak-hour commuters:

 If you’re consistent in being early, the savings do add up.
 You’d be saving $11 a month (22 working days), which is a few meals’ worth in Singapore!

 2. Link your EZ-Link to the right credit card

 There are quite few credit cards that can earn you some pretty neat rebates when you top up your EZ Link card for public transport.
 With the introduction of SimplyGo in April 2019, there’s a whole range of cards you can use — even air mile cards!